lakscastro/ttt/README.md

 ## How to play

-**Requirements:** You'll need two devices or a friend and the game installed on both to in order to play.
+**Requirements:** You'll need two devices or a friend and the game installed on both in order to play.

 The first one needs to create a room (Click on <kbd>Create Room</kbd>) which will appear on the second device (Click on <kbd>Join Room</kbd>).